AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructure/details.rst

 .. _detailsExample:
 .. figure:: details-example.png
+  :width: 100%
   :alt: example of details section from the circumference calculator
   :align: center

   Example of the details section from the circumference calculator.

 .. _detailsSlug: